WEBB Traders Software Engineer Salary | €84.5K-€93.8K+ | Levels.fyi

 The median Software Engineer compensation in Netherlands package at WEBB Traders totals €93.8K per year.
-View the base salary, stock, and bonus breakdowns for WEBB Traders's total compensation packages.
+View the base salary, equity, and bonus breakdowns for WEBB Traders's total compensation packages.
 Last updated: 10/28/2025

 Company